Learning and community are at the heart of everything we do at CEE.

 Families

 Elementary students enjoy a meaningful cross-age experience in their CEE "Families" - 26 groups of at least two children from each grade level, kindergarten through sixth grade.
-Although every Family is facilitated by faculty and staff members, sixth grade students are given leadership roles within their Families, which meet approximately six times a year and participate in activities such as writing letters to Veterans, playing games, and sharing ideas about conflict resolution strategies, friendship, and family rituals.
+Although every Family is facilitated by faculty and staff members, sixth grade students hold leadership roles within their Families, which meet approximately six times a year and participate in activities such as playing games, community service, and sharing ideas about conflict resolution strategies, friendship, and family rituals.
+Every Family participates in the Whole School Day of Service together each year too.

 Parent Education